go-playground/form/README.md

 -   Only creates objects as necessary eg. if no `array` or `map` values are passed down, the `array` and `map` are left as their default values in the struct.
 -   Allows for Custom Type registration.
 -   Handles time.Time using RFC3339 time format by default, but can easily be changed by registering a Custom Type, see below.
+-   Handles Encoding & Decoding of almost all Go types eg. can Decode into struct, array, map, int... and Encode a struct, array, map, int...

 Common Questions